 The world soccer governing body, FIFA, first released world rankings for women's international teams in 2003, with the men’s rankings first appearing in December 1992.
 The rankings are published four times a year and are weighted to emphasize recent results.
-The latest release of the world rankings sees the United States national team sit top of the pile with 2,181 points, just ahead of Germany and France in second and third place respectively.
+The latest release of the world rankings sees the United States national team sit top of the pile with 2,110 points, just ahead of Sweden and Germany in second and third place respectively.

 USA on top of the world